SirPepe/ornament/Readme.md

 ```

 Non-numbers get converted to numbers, but never to `NaN` - the property setter
 throws an exception when its input converts to `NaN`.
-When used with `@attr()`,
-if the content attribute gets removed or set to some non-numeric value, the
-value that was used to initialize the accessor (in this case `0`) is returned.
-The same happens when the IDL attribute is set to `undefined`.

 #### Options for transformer `number()`